obsidianmd/obsidian-help/en/Obsidian Publish/Hosting media files.md

 ## Limitations

-Obsidian Publish isn't optimized for streaming video or large audio files.
+Obsidian Publish is not optimized for streaming video or large audio files.

 To improve the experience for your visitors, we recommend that you instead use a video hosting service, such as YouTube or Vimeo.